 Your QuestionMy nephew has been diagnosed with Jarcho-Levin syndrome.
 Do you have information on this condition that I could share with my family?

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

 Questions on this page

-Most patients with spondylothoracic dysostosis have normal intelligence and neurological problems are infrequent.
+Most individuals with spondylothoracic dysostosis have normal intelligence and neurological problems are infrequent.